The Creative Spark

 Working Together for Young People’s Access To Arts, Culture & Heritage

-You are invited to The Creative Spark, Spring 2025, the first of five gatherings, hosted by Jumped Up Theatre and funded by the Esmée Fairbairn Foundation.
+Welcome to The Creative Spark, Spring 2025, a series of five, free gatherings, hosted by Jumped Up Theatre and funded by the Esmée Fairbairn Foundation.

 The Creative Spark brings together artists and arts organisations, educators and community leaders, young people and stakeholders, to drive forward change in the provision of arts, culture and heritage for young people, aged 0-25, in Peterborough.

-The Creative Spark will provide you with inspiration and shared learning, opportunities to network and build partnerships, space to reflect on challenges and solutions, refreshments, and bursaries for unfunded and youth attendees.
+The Creative Spark will provide you with inspiration and shared learning, opportunities to network and build partnerships, space to reflect on challenges and solutions, refreshments, and bursaries for expenses for unfunded and youth attendees.

 Agenda for the day:

-9.15am: Welcome & Introduction, led by Stephanie Peachey, Nene Park Trust.
+9.15am: Welcome & Introduction, led by Stephanie Peachey of Nene Park Trust.

 9.20am: Morning Session 1